 Recent lawsuits claim that e-cigarette retailers and manufacturers, such as JUULand Eonsmoke LLC, target minors in their advertising campaigns in an effort to encourage nicotine dependency in minors.
-Here, the product liability attorneys at Sullivan Papain Block McGrath & Cannavo P.C.
+Here, the product liability attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
 (SPBMC) detail the latest surrounding this litigation.

 What Vaping Is and How It Causes Harm

 Vaping is the act of inhaling and exhaling the aerosol, also referred to as vapor, of an e-cigarette or similar device.
 Vaping has become a popular activity among middle and high school students, as well as young adults.
 A 2018 study showed that 37.8% of high school seniors vape, and vaping among middle schoolers jumped 48% from 2017 to 2018.

 The popularity of vaping, as opposed to traditional cigarette smoking, can be attributed to a variety of factors, including the sleekness of e-cigarette designs, the non-offensive odor, and the false perception that vaping is safer than traditional cigarettes.
 Because flavored vaping minimizes the negative acute physical effects of smoking, including coughing and throat irritation, e-cigarettes allow users to inhale substantially higher amounts of nicotine per puff than users of traditional cigarettes do, leading to addiction in users at a much faster and higher rate.
 Juul has misled the public about the true nicotine content of the Juul “pods” they sell, and by selling e-cigarettes in appealing flavors, they have encouraged increased usage and addiction, especially among young users.
 Based on these risks and others, The United States Surgeon General has concluded that e-cigarettes are not safe for anyone under the age of 26.